nikkisharma536/knowledge_graph/graph/README.md

 --env NEO4J_AUTH=neo4j/test \
 ```

+## Open Neo4j in browser
 We can now use neo4j in browser : `http://localhost:7474/browser/`

-Default userid/password is neo4j/test, as passed in the `docker run` command.
+Default user id/password is neo4j/test, as passed in the `docker run` command.